FertigLab/CoGAPSGuide/optiona.md

 ---

-Box 4: Handling multithreading for single-cell data
+<strong>Box 4: Handling multithreading for single-cell data</strong>

 Important: Whenever distributed (ie multithreaded) options are used, all calling code <strong>must</strong> be wrapped in a check like this so it will only be called by the parent process.
 Missing this line will send calling code into infinite recursion.
 All subsequent calling code, not just the imports, must fall under this check such that it will only be executed when the check succeeds.